VtrekLT/web-system-template/README.md

-# WEB system
+# Nba stats system
-- [ ] Replace "WEB system" with your system name

 ## Description
-- [ ] Provide WEB system description in few sentences - its purpose, users, etc.
+- [ ] This Web System is designed to show NBA stats of all players and information about games.

 ## Entity definition
-- [ ] Define the entity ("object" that will be manipulated) of WEB system
+- [ ] System's object is player
-- [ ] Entity should have a name
+- [ ] Each player has name.
 - [ ] Entity should have 3 mandatory attributes:
     - [ ] ID - depending on specific service this could be a number or string
     - [ ] Creation date - (if applicable for specific service) ISO 8601 format date string